SymbioticEDA/MARLANN/docs/qpi.md

 QPI Host interface
 ------------------

-mlaccel provides a half-duplex Quad-SPI (QPI) DTR interface to the host.
+mlaccel provides a half-duplex Quad-SPI (QPI) interface to the host.
 This interface supports the following operations using a very simple byte-based protocol.